 The decision of the Out of Term Withdrawal Committee will be communicated in writing to the student, and the appropriate College Official(s) within 60 calendar days.
 If an Out of Term withdrawal is approved, the student’s record will be updated to reflect the committee’s decision.

-Any decision of the Out of Term Withdrawal Committee may be appealed, in writing and on the record, to the Associate Provost for Academic Programs.
-An appeal, stating the reasons why the decision is not supported by substantial evidence or is contrary to law, must be filed within five (5) class days of the committee’s decision with the Office of the Senior Vice President and Provost.
-The Associate Provost for Academic Programs shall notify the Office of the Registrar of the appeal and the Out of Term Withdrawal Committee shall have five (5) class days from the receipt of the student’s appeal to review the appeal statement and respond in writing to the Associate Provost for Academic Programs.
-The Associate Provost for Academic Programs shall determine whether to uphold, reverse, or amend the decision within ten (10) class days of receiving the supplemental statement from the Out of Term Withdrawal Committee.
-This outcome shall be the final decision of the university on the matter.
+Any decision of the Out of Term Withdrawal Committee (OTWC) may be appealed, in writing, to the Associate Provost for Academic Programs.
+An appeal, stating the reasons why the decision is not reasonable or is contrary to law, must be filed within ten (10) business days of the committee’s decision with the Office of the Senior Vice President and Provost.
+The Associate Provost for Academic Programs will notify the Office of the Registrar and the OTWC of the appeal, and the OTWC may respond in writing to the Associate Provost for Academic Programs.
+The Associate Provost for Academic Programs will determine whether to uphold, reverse, or modify the decision within fifteen (15) business days of receiving the written appeal.
+The Associate Provost’s decision is the final decision of the university on the matter.